 #6.
 GET OTHERS TO SUPPORT YOUR FINANCIAL GOALS.

-Most of all, work with a small business loan company that offers flexibility in repayment terms and a wide range of finance options.
+Most of all, work with a small business loan company that offers flexibility.
+Flexibility in repayment terms, and a wide range of finance options.
 This can make the difference between maintaining a good business credit score and running into trouble.
-United Capital Source has been serving small businesses for many years, and we have solutions for anyone facing a shortage of funds to pay an existing loan.
-There’s no credit check and we have representatives who can guide you through every step of the application and approval process, as well as share more ideas for managing your money better.
+United Capital Source has been serving small businesses for many years.
+We have solutions for anyone facing a shortage of funds to pay an existing loan.
+There’s no credit check and we have representatives who can guide you through every step of the application and approval process.
+We’ll as share more ideas for managing your money better.